-I am pleased to report that the audited group profit attributable to the equity holders of the company for the year ended 31st March 2018 increased by 81% to HK\$354.7 million (2017: HK\$196.2 million).
-The substantial increase in profit was mainly due to improved property sales amid a buoyant property market here in Hong Kong.
+I am pleased to report that the audited group profit attributable to the equity holders of the company for the year ended 31st March 2019 amounted to HK\$231.6 million (2018: HK\$354.7 million).
+The decrease in profit was mainly due to declined property sales.

-An interim dividend of HK 12 cents per share was paid on 4th January 2018.
-The board has recommended the payment of a final dividend of HK 23 cents per share to the shareholders on the register of members of the company on 11th September 2018.
-Subject to the approval of shareholders at the forthcoming Annual General Meeting, the final dividend will be payable on 20th September 2018 and the total dividend for the year will be HK 35 cents per share, representing 9% increase over last year.
+An interim dividend of HK 12 cents per share was paid on 3rd January 2019.
+The board has recommended the payment of a final dividend of HK 23 cents per share to the shareholders on the register of members of the company on 9th September 2019.
+Subject to the approval of shareholders at the forthcoming Annual General Meeting, the final dividend will be payable on 18th September 2019 and the total dividend for the year will be HK 35 cents per share.